Brewers vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- Over the past 10 games, the Brewers have been named underdog just one time and left with a loss in that contest.
+- Over their last 10 games, the Brewers have been favored twice and lost each contest.

-- In their last 10 games with an over/under, the Brewers and their opponents have combined to eclipse the total six times.

-- The past 10 Brewers games have not had a runline posted by bookmakers.
+- When it comes to the over/under, the Brewers and their foes are 5-4-1 in their previous 10 contests.

 Read More About This Game